WGBH-MLA/AAPB2/app/views/primary_source_sets/reproductive-rights.md

 - What do you see as the core disagreements between pro–choice and pro-life activists?
 - In what ways can pro-choice and pro-life activists both be characterized as pro-women?
 - How significant was it that evangelical Christians redefined the pro-life movement as a human rights issue rather than a religious one?
 What impact do you think that had?
-- What impact did the FDA’s approval of the abortion pill in 2000 have upon the reproductive rights landscape?
+- What impact did the FDA’s approval of the abortion pill in 2000 have on the reproductive rights landscape?
 -Are constitutional rights permanent?
 Can you think of other constitutional rights that have been granted and then taken away or restricted over the course of American history?